videoprocessing/videoprocessing.github.io/Papers/_posts/2022-09-07-Neural-Network-Based_Detection_Methods_for_Color,_Sharpness,_and_Geometry_Artifacts_in_Stereoscopic_and_VR180_Videos.md

 </table>

-## Method For Geometry-mismatch Estimation
+## Method for Geometry-mismatch Estimation

 ### Train and Test Datasets
 Geometric distortions between stereoscopic views often occur in 3D shooting.
 The most common types include vertical shift, rotation, and scaling.
-We evaluated the geometric distortions between views in a stereoscopic movie wtih the VQMT3D project’s geometric-distortion-detection, then we computed the standard deviation for each distortion type and gathered only those stereopairs for which all three of these parameters had absolute values less than $$σ/10$$.
+We evaluated the geometric distortions between views in a stereoscopic movie wtih the VQMT3D project’s geometric-distortion-detection, then we computed the standard deviation for each distortion type and gathered only those stereopairs for which all three of these parameters had absolute values less than $$^σ/_10$$.

 <img src="/assets/img/papers/Neural-network-based_detection_methods_for_color,_sharpness,_and_geometry_artifacts_in_stereoscopic_and_VR180_videos/STDGeometry.jpg">
 Distributions of and computed standard deviations for the geometric distortions for thirty-nine 3D movies.